DOJ report finds Russia probe was justified, not biased against Trump

 At the same time, the report found enough errors — and in at least one case, alleged document tampering by a low-level FBI lawyer — to provide Trump and his allies grist to continue to claim that the investigation was tainted.

+And in a stunning move, the man Barr appointed to conduct a separate but related investigation, federal prosecutor John Durham, the U.S. attorney in Connecticut, also said in a statement that he disagreed.
+It is extremely unusual for a federal prosecutor to comment publicly, let alone express a conclusion, about a pending criminal investigation.
+Durham's move is likely to draw significant criticism.

+"Our investigation is not limited to developing information from within component parts of the Justice Department," said Durham's statement.
+"Our investigation has included developing information from other persons and entities, both in the U.S. and outside of the U.S. Based on the evidence collected to date, and while our investigation is ongoing, last month we advised the Inspector General that we do not agree with some of the report’s conclusions as to predication and how the FBI case was opened.”

-In fact, the Justice Department's watchdog found so many problems with the FBI's applications to a national security court to conduct secret surveillance on a Trump aide that the inspector general is launching a separate inquiry into how the FBI obtains national security warrants to eavesdrop on American citizens, the report says.
+The Justice Department's watchdog did not agree with Barr's assessment that the probe was based on "the thinnest of suspicions."
+But he found so many problems with the FBI's applications to a national security court to conduct secret surveillance on a Trump aide that he is launching a separate inquiry into how the FBI obtains national security warrants to eavesdrop on American citizens, the report says.

 The report also recommends that new guidelines be established for investigations into presidential campaigns.
 The report says a confidential human source had a conversation with unnamed senior Trump campaign aide who was not a subject of the investigation in September 2016, but nothing came of it.